lowmoode/pyline/sololearn/guide.md

 Let's look at an example project that shows how classes are used in game development.
 The game to be developed is an old fashioned text-based adventure game.
 Below is the function handling input and simple parsing.

+some other text to check repl.it